jeffykrabs/AgriSmart/README.md

-This is a machine learning algorithm to see the best Indian crop to grow in differing conditions.
-We used a DecisionTreeClassifier as our machine learning model.
+This is a machine learning algorithm to calculate the best Indian crop to grow in differing conditions including soil pH and climate conditions.
+It was made in the Tidal TAMU Datathon in 2024.
+We made our own algorithm using a DecisionTreeClassifier as our machine learning model.